I. What is an Alter Ego?

 If I could wake up in a different place, at a different time, could I wake up as a different person?

 This quote is telling for the audience and for the narrator himself—in reality, his own question is answered by the existence of his alter ego.
 He does wake up in different places and different times as an entirely different person.
 But, he doesn’t realize it until the damage is done and he has unconsciously created a life of mayhem for himself through his own alter ego.

 VI.
 Examples of Alter Ego in Popular Culture

 Comic book superheroes are iconic manifestations of the alter ego.
 Often a superhero is a normal person with a secret identity, living a second life as a crime-fighting, humanity-saving hero.
 This usually happens because the character has somehow acquired supernatural powers, or certain technologies that allow them to perform in a superhuman way.
-In this scene from the new Batman vs. Superman, Clark Kent (Superman) and Bruce Wayne (Batman) meet as themselves, but each knows the other’s secret…
+For example, in Batman vs. Superman, Clark Kent (Superman) and Bruce Wayne (Batman) meet as themselves, but each knows the other’s secret.

 Each of these men live a normal life, but also lead a secondary secret life.
 There are hundreds or renditions of the stories about heroes with alter egos, from Batman, to Superman, to Spiderman, and many, many more.
 So, it can certainly be argued that the most popular alter egos in today’s film and comic book culture belong to superheroes like these.

-In the TV series Dexter, the main character Dexter has an interesting alter ego—in truth, he is a serial killer, but he covers it up with an alter ego, which most people believe to be his true self.
-So, his real identity is the one he embodies in secret, while carrying out his murders, but his alter ego is what he embodies in his daily life—that of a seemingly normal forensic specialist.
+In the TV series Dexter, the main character Dexter has an interesting alter ego—in truth, he is a serial killer, but he covers it up with an alter ego, which some people believe to be his true self.
+His real identity is the one he embodies in secret, while carrying out his murders, but his alter ego is what he embodies in his daily life—that of a seemingly normal forensic specialist.
 In this character spotlight, Dexter explains his own double identity:

 VII.
 Related Terms